Elisabet Ney Museum Is Former Home & Studio of Pioneering Female Sculptor

 Born in Germany in 1833, Elisabet Ney was a pioneering sculptor known not only for her artistic abilities, but for her unconventional lifestyle.
 Ney was one of the first women to study sculpture at the Royal Academy of Art in Berlin.
-She sculpted many major European figures of the day and became one of Germany’s most famous sculptors of her day.
-Ney and her husband eventually immigrated to the United States, where they settled in Texas and Ney established her studio in Austin.
+Elisabet Ney’s sculptures of major figures of the 1800’s made her one of Germany’s most famous sculptors at the time.

 Elisabet Ney was a big believer in education and culture.
 She was an early leader in the Texas Women’s Movement, which was a group of women working to get more rights and opportunities.
 This included the right to vote, equal pay, and access to education and jobs.
 Ney also supported civil rights and the arts.